 As more businesses come online to market themselves, cybercriminals are able to secure more open sourced intelligence from businesses’ websites to uncover information that can be used to plan and execute an attack.
 Hendricks stressed that this initial risk can happen to anyone.
 Therefore, businesses should be less focused on preventing the inevitable and more focused on how they can stop an attempted attack from becoming a catastrophe.

-Through his work leading incident response for hundreds of clients across the US, Hendricks has identified several trends that separate businesses who are able to recover quickly from a cyber incident from those that are cripled by an attack.
+Through his work leading incident response for hundreds of clients across the US, Hendricks has identified several trends that separate businesses that can recover quickly from a cyber incident from those severely impacted by an attack.
 He recommended several best practices for businesses to strengthen their defense.

 AVOID SINGLE POINTS OF FAILURE